top of page

 Atopic Dermatitis and Pruritus

 PAR2 is a well-validated target in skin that triggers and perpetuates the vicious cycle of itch and inflammation in adults and children suffering from AD and related allergic skin conditions.
 Skin barrier deficits further enhance the activity of dust mite and epidermal PAR2 protease agonists like kallikrein-5 and -14, cathepsins, and mast cell tryptase.
 Cleavage of PAR2 stimulates IL-4, IL-13, and thymic stromal lymphopoietin (TSLP), to trigger AD lesion formation and directly activates the itch response via C-fibers.
-A first-in-human phase 1 trial with topical OA-3 is commencing in H12023
+Phase 1 studies (SAD, MAD) with topical OA-3 in AD patients are currently enrolling.

 Unknown.jpeg